-- 38 Since 1 July 1983, the international certificate (international card) concerning the competence of pleasure-craft operators (Resolution No. 14, revised) has been issued in Hungary by the newly established General Inspectorate for Transport. - 39 The National Transport Authority (Nemzeti Közlekedési Hatóság) is the competent authority for authorization and issue of ICC's. - 40 Ireland accepts Resolution No. 40.
-The Irish Sailing Association (ISA), International Yacht Training (formerly known as International Yachtmaster Training) and the Irish Waterski and Wakeboard Federation (IWWF) have been appointed approved bodies for the issuing of the International Certificate for Operators of Pleasure Craft (ICC) on behalf of the Marine Survey Office of the Maritime Safety Directorate of the Department of Transport.
+- 38 Since 1 July 1983, the international certificate (international card) on the competence of pleasure-craft operators (Resolution No. 14, revised) has been issued in Hungary by the newly established General Inspectorate for Transport. - 39 The National Transport Authority (Nemzeti Közlekedési Hatóság) is the competent authority for authorization and issue of ICC's. - 40 Ireland accepts Resolution No. 40.
+The Irish Sailing Association (ISA), International Yacht Training (formerly known as International Yachtmaster Training) and the Irish Waterski and Wakeboard Federation (IWWF) have been appointed approved bodies for the issuance of the International Certificate for Operators of Pleasure Craft (ICC) on behalf of the Marine Survey Office of the premises and monitor the delivery of courses at any reasonable time without prior notice.
+3. Any proposed changes to the syllabus or methods of assessment must be notified to the

+Maritime Safety Directorate of the Department of Transport.
 The chosen format of the international certificate is the one in annex 3.
 The documents will only be issued if the requirements of annex 1 are satisfied.
 The procedure for the issue of the international certificate is subject to the following conditions:

-1. Certificates can only be issued to persons who hold a IYT certificate of competency and/or successfully completed the ICC assessments, in accordance with the methods approved by the Department of Transport.

-2. This Department may withdraw approval at any time and reserves the right to inspect the premises and monitor the delivery of courses at any reasonable time without prior notice.
+Certificates can only be issued to persons who hold a certificate of competency issued by an approved body and/or successfully completed the ICC assessments under the authority of an approved body, in accordance with the methods approved by the Department of Transport, Tourism and Sport.
+This Department may withdraw approval at any time and reserves the right to inspect the

-3. Any proposed changes to the syllabus or methods of assessment must be notified to the Marine Survey Office of the Department of Transport.
+Marine Survey Office of the Department of Transport.